openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino-overview/install-openvino-linux-header.rst

 .. meta::
    :description: Learn how to install OpenVINO™ Runtime on Linux operating system.
-                 You can use an archive, a PyPi package, APT, YUM, Conda Forge, Homebrew or a Docker image.
+                 You can use an archive, a PyPi package, npm package, APT, YUM, Conda Forge, Homebrew or a Docker image.